ansgarj/rd-tomo/Docs/HELPFILE.md

 Running `tomosar sliceinfo` scans a directory for slice files and collects them into a `SliceInfo` object, and then opens an interactive Python console with the `SliceInfo` object stored under `slices`.
 It can be used as an entry point instead of having to manually import and run inside Python where path auto-completion may not work.

 ## `test`
 The `tomosar test` subcommand contains additional subcommands that can be used to test e.g. config files or to verify that all third party binaries are operational.
-Currently the only test available is `tomosar test gnss`.
+Currently available are:
+- `tomosar test gnss` which tests that all GNSS processing capabilities are operational
+- `tomosar test station-ppp` which tests `station-ppp` against ground truth as found in a `mocoref` data file

 ## Planned additions
 1. `tomosar init` \[**NOT IMPLEMENTED**\] directly generates a processing directory from a _Data Directory_.
 It will identify what files are present, if necessary generate a `mocoref.moco` file from a CSV file or `.json` file or if necessary subsititute for a missing mocoref data by running `ppp` on the GNSS base station observation file, or subsitute for missing GNSS base station files by downloading rinex files from _Swepos_ using `swepos`.
 Then it will copy all necessary files into a processing directory located inside the folder pointed to by the `PROCESSING_DIRS` setting (**default**: `$HOME/Radar/Processing`).
 The generated directory will have the correct file structure for **Radaz** functions.
 Finally `tomprocess init` initiates preprocessing in the processing directory. **Note**: if run inside a processing directory, simply initiaties preprocessing.